Calbabreaker/yacpm/README.md

 ```

 Setting `BUILD_SHARED_LIBS` variable to true will link the library dynamically
 or setting it globally will link all the libraries libraries dynamically.
+Note
+you might have to remove `build/CMakeCache.txt` in order for it to actually
+work.

 There might also be a README.md in the packages remote directory that contains
 notes on the package.